PS2Link Debugging

 ...

-I’m interested in the Exception Program Counter (EPC), which tells me where the exception happend.
-In this case the exception happend at address 0×00100278.
+I’m interested in the Exception Program Counter (EPC), which tells me where the exception happened.
+In this case the exception happened at address 0×00100278.
 I now use ee-addr2line to tell me in which source file the problem is.

 lukasz@zen:~/ps2dev/projects/exception$ ee-addr2line -e main.elf 100278